the-vegetarian-vampire/CS50P---Patient-Registration-System/README.md

 Given more time I would improve the program: I believe the design would be better served creating 'patient' as a class object for its inheritence properties.
 As I learned more about CSV files, I learned updating and writing to an existing file may not be the best database; I would use a more interactive database like SQL, MongoDB, or Mongoose to store the data.
 Additionally, I would specify 'name' input using regular expressions, add a patient 'IN' and 'OUT' function using 'datetime, and add a random four digit patient ID number to each patient for flexibility with search criteria.

+### Conclusion:

+Going forward, I've learned CSV files are not good for a large database system; I would use `MongoDB` or `SQL`.
+Futhermore, I would use Python's `OOP` and create `class` objects to simplify a patient's `inheretence` properties for example.
 Overall, I'm happy with what I've built, the program covers corner cases, achieves what I intended, and provides an excellent, easy to follow user experience.